Destinations Italy Florence & Tuscany

 Via delle Belle Donne · Centro

 Hand-embroidered linens, monogrammed tablecloths, and nightwear that's been dressing Italian aristocrats since 1967.
 The boutique on Via delle Belle Donne is small, quiet, and uncompromisingly elegant — the kind of place where the staff still wrap purchases in tissue with wax-sealed ribbon.
-Madonna and Sting have been clients.
+Madonna and Jane Fonda have been clients.
 Hand-stitched monogrammed tablecloths make extraordinary hostess gifts and ship internationally.

 €€–€€€€Monograms by requestShips worldwide